Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 Everybody with a computer was visiting Yahoo all around the world.

-Yahoo’s stock only increased after the crash because its founder, Jerry Yang, allowed Yahoo to buy a 40% stake in Alibaba, which later became a tech giant in China.
+By the way, you saw in 2012 that Yahoo’s stock increased a tiny bit, but that was only because its founder, Jerry Yang, bought a 40% stake in Alibaba, which later became a tech giant in China.

 So Yahoo had it easy.
 Other tech companies had it even worse.

-Pets.com, for example, went from a massive IPO to bankruptcy in a year.
+Pets.com, for example, went from a massive IPO to bankruptcy in one year.

 The idea of Pets.com is Chewy.com today.
 Pets.com was so popular that its balloon even walked in the 1999 Macy’s Thanksgiving Day Parade.